Sleep – are you getting enough? 7 Easy changes to make sure you do

 You are your own best Dr, you know what works for you.
 Here are 7 crazy and slightly tongue in cheek ways to get more sleep, read, enjoy and apply the ones that work for you.
 DO NOT get hung up on all of them, add one new adaptation to your routine, work on the adaptation, set it as a habit and incorporate it into your long term schedule and strategy.

 1. Sleep apps

-I have worked through many sleep apps, Fitbit analysis and sleep downloads on Omvana Headspace and more recently Insight Timer.
+I have worked with many sleep apps, Fitbit analysis and sleep downloads on Omvana Headspace and more recently Insight Timer.
 I do love them.
 They work.
 Omvana.com is my favourite because it has so many apps to listen to, I love the variety of voices and tones.
-There are other meditation apps like Headspace that are good, find one that works for you, the voice, the ambiance, the connection that works for you.
+There are other meditation apps like Headspace that are good, find one that works for you, the voice, the ambience, the connection that works for you.

 Omvana.com is my current favourite because it has so many apps to listen to, I love the variety of voices and tones.
-There are other meditation apps like Headspace that are good, find one that works for you, the voice, the ambiance, the connection that works for you.
+There are other meditation apps like Headspace that are good, find one that works for you, the voice, the ambience, the connection that works for you.

 2. Do you need 8 hours?